Rendezvous with Annie

-Rendezvous with Annie is a 1946 comedy film directed by Allan Dwan and written by and Mary Loos and Richard Sale.
+Rendezvous with Annie is a 1946 American comedy film directed by Allan Dwan and written by and Mary Loos and Richard Sale.
 The film stars Eddie Albert, Faye Marlowe and Gail Patrick.
 The supporting cast features C. Aubrey Smith and William Frawley.
 The plot involves a World War II serviceman who surreptitiously flies back from England to the States to see his wife for several hours and impregnates her, accidentally leaving her to deal with the consequent scandal when the townsfolk do the math and erroneously conclude that her husband could not possibly be the resultant baby's father.
 The film was released on July 22, 1946 by Republic Pictures.

 Plot

 Ex serviceman Jeffrey Dolan is held incarcerated in a New Jersey jail, suspected of murder.
 He gets a visit from a night club singer, Dolores Starr, and recapitulates the events leading him to his current miserable situation.

 Not long ago Jeffrey was an Air Force clerk stationed in London.
 He shared a bomb shelter with a British man he calls "The Old Duffer", and tells the man about his wonderful wife Annie and her exquisite cakes, for which he longs.

 Jeffrey manages to get a three-day pass.
 His Air Force friends persuade him to go AWOL with them as they fly overnight to the U.S., so that he can visit his wife on their wedding anniversary.
 General Trent is traveling with them on the plane, and he almost discovers Jeffrey as they fly over the Atlantic.

 When the friends arrive at their destination, Jeff is taken by two of them, Spence and Avery, to the Bongo Club, mainly because Avery's girl Dolores Starr sings at the club.
 Jeffrey bumps into an old friend, Everett Thorndyke, and since Everett is currently in the company of his mistress, they agree to not talk about their visit there.

 Eventually Jeffrey gets home to see Annie and they share a very romantic evening together.
 Annie promises not to tell anyone about his visit, but sends a piece with him back, which he gives to The Old Duffer.
 Jeffrey also tells the man he has been AWOL.

 Jeffrey is discharged and returns home nine months later, and is overjoyed when he finds out his wife has given birth to a son.
 People in town looks strangely at him and he soon realizes it is because they think the child is someone else's, not knowing about his secret visit.
 A lawyer tells him he has to prove his paternity, or the baby will lose its inheritance of half a million dollars.
 Jeffrey has only one week to prove he is the father.